Hindu Kush: Slavery

 Slavery, as with all major ancient and medieval societies, has been a part of Central Asia and South Asia history.
 The Hindu Kush mountain passes connected the slave markets of Central Asia with slaves seized in South Asia.
 The seizure and transportation of slaves from the Indian subcontinent became intense in and after the 8th century CE, with evidence suggesting that the slave transport involved "hundreds of thousands" of slaves from India in different periods of Islamic rule era.
 According to John Coatsworth and others, the slave trading operations during the pre-Akbar Mughal and Delhi Sultanate era "sent thousands of Hindus every year north to Central Asia to pay for horses and other goods".
 However, the interaction between Central Asia and South Asia through the Hindu Kush was not limited to slavery, it included trading in food, goods, horses and weapons.

 The practice of raiding tribes, hunting, and kidnapping people for slave trading continued through the 19th century, at an extensive scale, around the Hindu Kush.
 According to a British Anti-Slavery Society report of 1874, the governor of Faizabad, Mir Ghulam Bey, kept 8,000 horses and cavalrymen who routinely captured non-Muslims as well as Shia Muslims as slaves.
 Others alleged to be involved in the slave trade were feudal lords such as Ameer Sheer Ali.
 The isolated communities in the Hindu Kush were one of the targets of these slave-hunting expeditions.

 Modern era

-In the early 19th century, the Sikh Empire expanded under Ranjit Singh in the northwest as far as the Hindu Kush range.
-However, the people of so-called Kafiristan practiced had ancient polytheistic traditions until the 1896 invasion and conversion to Islam at the hands of Afghans under Amir Abdur Rahman Khan.
+The people of Kafiristan had practiced ancient polytheistic traditions until the 1896 invasion and conversion to Islam at the hands of Afghans under Amir Abdur Rahman Khan.